 |Figure 1—Jones's "regenerative" oscillators produce output at harmonics of the crystal frequency—an especially big deal for a triode oscillator, which we expect to be capable only of output at the crystal fundamental.|

-Short answer: It's a Pierce oscillator with harmonic output extracted through a parallel tuned circuit in series with the connection between its anode (plate) and the crystal.
+Short answer: Operating in its frequency-multiplication mode, it's a Pierce crystal oscillator at its crystal's fundamental resonance and a locked ultra-audion LC oscillator at the harmonic output frequency, with harmonic output extracted through a link winding on the harmonic-tuned-circuit inductor.
 A re-rendering of the tetrode version for the June 1939 CE issue of Radio (and the 1939 CE and several subsequent editions of the Radio Handbook) helps us start to get the picture:

 So, going forward, in this page and elsewhere, I'll refer to this general Jones oscillator topology with a term that conveys what it is: the harmonic Pierce.

-On April 25 and 26, 2008 CE, I tested my version of the T-21 harmonic Pierce transmitter—with an actual, new-old-stock T-21—and measured these results at 7 MHz:
+On April 25 and 26, 2008 CE, I tested my version of the T-21 harmonic Pierce transmitter—with an actual, new-old-stock T-21—and measured these results with the circuit configured for second-harmonic-output at 7 MHz:

 With plate voltage=360 and screen voltage=180: 3.4 watts output (Wo)